 TSU's current executive compensation program is comprised of base salary, benefits, the STIP, the LTIP, the Employee Savings Plan, the Pension Plans and the SERP (each as described herein).
-Prior to the closing of the Arrangement, the executive compensation program included the MTIP and the Option Plan in place of the LTIP.
 Executive performance is the foundation on which all decisions to award compensation are based.
 Each of these components is discussed in greater detail below.